Xangis/ZetaCalc/README.md

 # ZetaCalc

-A simple calculator app, not as nice as the free ones that comes with Windows.
+A simple calculator app, not as nice as the free one that comes with Windows.
+This was originally released at http://zetacentauri.com